bhauman/lein-figwheel/README.md

 ## Resources

 [Figwheel keep om turning](http://blog.michielborkent.nl/blog/2014/09/25/figwheel-keep-Om-turning/) is an excellent blog post on how to use figwheel with Om.
-It's also worth reading to understand figwheel better even if you aren't using Om.
+It's also worth reading if you aren't using Om.

 ## Writing reloadable code